gitbhusalhubpramish/coding_practic_with_git/html/readme.md

-- I hope you know CSS and html in this reprosetry I'll not teach html and CSS.
+- I hope you know CSS and html in this reprosetry so, I'll not teach html and CSS